rossgk2/physmath/README.md

 f(x),
 $$

 then the input $x$ is also in some sense acting on the function $f$ (by means of a higher-order function that itself takes functions, like $f$, as inputs).
 This philisophical sort of realization is not just perspective-changing, but actually useful for representing functions as objects[^1].
+Doing so is a fundamental part of understanding the machinery behind Albert Einstein's theory of gravity.

 [^1]: Via the linear isomorphism $\mathcal{L}(V \rightarrow W) \cong W^{*} \otimes V$.]